 1. Porters Creek Trail

 If you are looking for a great beginner’s level hike, Porters Creek Trail is a great option!
-The trail is 4 miles roundtrip in length, and features all types of natural beauty.
+This trail in the Smoky Mountains is 4 miles roundtrip in length, and features all types of natural beauty.
 To begin, you will make your way down a small gravel road.
 On both sides of the trail you will spot a lush forest that is filled with wildflowers during the warmer months of the year.
 About a mile into the hike, you will come to an old farm site that once belonged to John Messer.
 Finally, you will reach Fern Branch Falls, which is a 60 foot-waterfall that you have to see to believe!

 2. Hike to the John Oliver Cabin